hisergiorojas/codecheck2/build-instructions.md

   --concurrency=40
 ```

-## Check if the comrun service is running

-You will get a URL for the service.
+You should get a URL for the service.
+Make a note of it---it won't change, and you need it in the next steps.
+To test that the service is properly deployed, do this:

 To verify that the service is properly deployed, You should get a report that was obtained by sending the compile and run jobs to your remote service.
 ```